 - Now you can modify the Excel workbook without any difficulties.

-4. Uncheck Protected View for Solving Read-Only Mode Problem
+4. Enabled Protected View Options Result in Read-Only Mode Issue

 Additionally, certain settings in the Excel File Options block us from revising the workbook.
 Therefore, learn the following process to alter the settings.